Add or Edit an Organization User

 Note: When logging in, locally authenticated users must specify their username, followed by the @ symbol and then the Organization name (as provisioned by the System Administrator).
 Usernames and the Organization name are not case-sensitive.
 If the Organization is myco and the user name is defined as LWeber, that User must use the format <username>@org_name>, but the case is irrelevant (that is, both LWeber@myco and lweber@myco are valid at login).

-• Role — A role represents a set of permissions to apply actions to objects.
-If you have the appropriate permissions you can select the default role (determined by the Set as Default option from Role Permissions), another of the predefined roles, or a custom role created for the Organization.
-By default, the predefined roles have the following permissions:
+• Role — The User's Organization role within the project.
+Like a System role, an Organization role represents a set of permissions to apply actions to objects.
+If you have the appropriate permissions you can select the default role (determined by the Set as Default option on the Role Permissions page), another of the predefined roles, or a custom role created for the Organization.
+By default, the predefined Organization roles have the following permissions:

 • Organization Administrator — Always has permissions to manage all Organization Settings and all aspects of Projects within the Organization; cannot be edited or deleted.